jlagneau/libftASM/README.md

 [![Build Status](https://travis-ci.org/jlagneau/libftASM.svg?branch=master)](https://travis-ci.org/jlagneau/libftASM)

-Another version of the Libft wrote in x86ASM 64bits
+:neckbeard: Another version of the Libft wrote in x86_64bits NASM assembly

 ---

 ## Installation

+To compile

+    make

+To test the library, run:

-    make test
+    make test && ./tests/test

 There's no make install.
 Copy the file manually if you need to.